All Episodes

 No.

-Here's what happens with with tsunamis and uh stuff.
+Here's what happens with tsunamis and stuff.

-There's basic, we're gonna there's many different kinds of beaches, okay?
+There's many different kinds of beaches, okay?

-Uh we're gonna look at uh the steep beach, all right, and then so this would be the water down here, and this is a steep beach that rises on up, and then you've got dunes and stuff back up in here.
+This is a steep beach that rises on up, and then you've got dunes and stuff back up in here.

 Okay, as the tsunami comes on up here, there is this rule, the 75%.

-Okay, so just like in it's in a bathtub or something, if you're pushing on water, pushing it down onto the bottom of the bathtub, it will rise up on that edge.
+Okay, so just like it's in a bathtub or something, if you're pushing on water, pushing it down onto the bottom of the bathtub, it will rise up on that edge.

 And that's what happens.